Graduate Student Project

 If you are registered for the graduate version of the course, 565, then

-you will be implementing the case study described in Appendix B.I entitled
+you will be implementing the case study described in a Canvas handout

 "The University Accommodation Office Case Study."
-The book's description
+Go to Course Materials and

 of the case study is by necessity somewhat brief.
 You will probably have

 questions about certain parts of the case study.
 Please post your questions